fionanealon/iris-data-set-project/README.md

 # Print the average of the fourth column
 print("Average of fourth column is:", meanfourthcol)
 ```
+Python calls the values assigned to meanfirstcol, meansecondcol, meanthirdcol and meanfourthcol, adds a string to explain their nmenaing and prints to the terminal.

 It provides some advance math functionalities to python.
 NumPy  is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays. reating and manipulating numerical data.